elasticio/elasticio.github.io/content/_getting-started/secrets.md

 {% include img.html max-width="100%" url="/assets/img/getting-started/secrets/create-oauth2-secret-choose-client.png" title="Create OAuth2 Secret." %}

-## Components and Secret feature
+## Components and Secrets feature

 At the moment of writing this, not many components on our platform use the Secrets feature.
-We are migrating them gradually and only if it would improve the component usability for complex integration cases.
+We are migrating them gradually and only if it would improve the component usability for the complex integration cases.
 The Secrets is introduced mainly for OAuth2 authorisation improvements, therefore, mainly the component using OAuth2 authorisation will be converted at first.

 We will release a detailed guidelines on how to use Secrets feature in your custom components in due course.

 Right now the following components use the Secrets feature:

-*   REST API component - We are introducing a new version.
+*   REST API component - introducing a new, separate component.
-*   Salesforce component - New version is being introduced.
+*   Salesforce component - introducing a new, separate component.

+> Please Note: These components are not backwards compatible due to architectural
+> changes done while introducing the Secrets feature.